2019 Message from the Chairman

 The DEA Educational Foundation is a 501(c)3 non-profit educational organization established in 2001 whose goal is to educate the public on the many costs and consequences of illegal drugs in our society.

-In 2002, the DEA in partnership with DEA Educational Foundation launched their first national traveling exhibit, Target America.
+In 2002, the DEA in partnership with the DEA Educational Foundation (DEAEF) launched their first national traveling exhibit, Target America.
 In 2013, the exhibit was updated and renamed Drugs: Costs & Consequences.
-To date, more than 22 million students, teachers, and parents have visited the exhibit in sixteen cities.
+To date, more than 22 million students, teachers, and parents have visited the exhibit in seventeen cities.
 The exhibit was last displayed at the Cuyahoga County Public Library in Cleveland, OH and was closed in March 2020 due to COVID.
-Exhibit re-opening is anticipated in late 2021/early 2022 with the location to be determined.
+The exhibit, which will now include Spanish translations in key areas, new animated videos for youth and important information about the dangers of fentanyl and fake pills, is anticipated to reopen in late 2022 with the location to be determined.

 The Foundation has been active in other parts of the world besides the United States.
 In 2011, the Foundation partnered with the US State Department and the Colombo Plan to create and manage three traveling exhibits geared toward raising awareness of the dangers of opium/heroin for the adults and children in Afghanistan.
 In 2013, the DEA Educational Foundation developed a partnership with the China Trust Bank in Taiwan that ultimately led to the creation of a foundation modeled after the DEAEF called the CTBC Anti-Drug Educational Foundation.
 Both foundations have been collaborating since that time and have jointly shared the development of several programs in the US and Taiwan.
 One of the more recent outcomes has been the development of a process to introduce the drug court system in Taiwan modeled after the very successful drug court programs in the US.

 The Foundation conducts educational seminars with a goal of reaching corporations and community interest groups to raise awareness about opioids and offer solutions to curb the epidemic our country is facing.
 The most recent endeavor is a speaker series reaching DEAEF community partners with relevant drug education topics delivered by subject matter experts.